teamniteo/handbook/2_Operations/security.md

 Under no circumstances should you send any customer data unencrypted (that includes Slack!).
 Sharing customer data such as lists of email addresses can be done using either [Resilio or Signal](apps.md) so that no one else has access to these private details.

-To share individual customer details, you can securely reference them by using their application ID or customer issue ticket (e.g. Intercom).
+To share individual customer details, you can securely reference them by using their application ID or customer issue ticket (e.g., Intercom).